gaviganet/OHC_curation/README.md

             specific_string_attribute.m
             write_attribute_for_group.m
             attribute_general.m
 To run these scripts you will need to change the paths where the original MATLAB data is stored, the paths where the M files are stored and the path where the specimen files will be stored.
-More information about the script and fucntions can be found in the pdf file: ReadMe_translation_from_MATLAB_to_HDF5.
+More information about the script and functions can be found in the pdf file: ReadMe_translation_from_MATLAB_to_HDF5.

 (2)  MATLAB scripts that facilitate the translation of the data-set back to MATLAB from HDF5